omggomb/CEWSP-v2/README.md

 # CEWSP-v2
-New, redesigned version of CRYENGINE
+New, redesigned version of CEWSP